Melinda Simmons

 Dame Melinda Veronica Simmons (born 1966) is a British diplomat who has served as the British Ambassador to Poland since August 2025, and previously served as the Ambassador of the United Kingdom to Ukraine from 2019 to 2023.

 Early life and education

-Simmons, who is of Polish, Lithuanian and Ukrainian heritage, was born to Jewish parents in the East End of London.
+Simmons was born to Jewish parents in the East End of London.
 She was educated at the City of London School for Girls, before reading Modern Languages (French and German) at the University of Exeter, where she graduated as BA (Hons) in 1988.
 She then pursued further studies in European Politics at the University of North London, receiving a Master of Arts (MA) degree in 1995.
 Dame Melinda is a Fellow of the Chartered Institute of Personnel and Development.